-- A1.
-Every message that is sent by a non faulty process is correctly delivered - A2.
-The receiver of a message knows who sent it - A3.
-The absence of a message can be detected
+- Every message that is sent by a non faulty process is correctly delivered

+- The receiver of a message knows who sent it

+- The absence of a message can be detected (the system is synchronous)

 Moreover, a traitor commander may decide not to send any order.
 In this case we assume a default order equal to "retreat".